linlin-oss/Graph-Anomaly-Detection/README.md

 ## **OpenGAD**

-- OpenGAD is a database that integrates graph anomaly detection algorithms and graph anomaly detection datasets.
+- OpenGAD is a benchmark that integrates graph anomaly detection algorithms and graph anomaly detection datasets.
 It encompasses the identification of anomalous nodes, edges, subgraphs, and graphs.

 [![timeline](图标.png)](https://github.com/linlin-oss/Graph-Anomaly-Detection)